-Punishment.
-If the kicker, after taking the free-kick, plays the ball a second time before it has been touched or played by another player an indirect free-kick shall be taken by a player of the opposing team from the spot where the infringement occurred.
+Punishment: If the kicker, after taking the free-kick, plays the ball a second time before it has been touched or played by another player an indirect free-kick shall be taken by a player of the opposing team from the spot where the infringement occur-1 red, unless the offence is committed by a

 - (1) In order to distinguish between a direct and an indirect free-kick, the Referee, when he awards an indirect free-kick, shall indicate accordingly by raising an arm above his head.
 He shall keep his arm in that position until the kick has been taken. - (2) Players who do not retire to the proper distance when a free-kick is taken must be cautioned and on any repetition be ordered off.
-It is particularly requested of Referees that attempts to delay the taking of a free-kick by encroaching should be treated as serious misconduct. - (3) If, when a free-kick is being taken, any of the players dance about or gesticulate in a way calculated to distract their opponents, it shall be deemed ungentlemanly conduct for which the offender(s) shall be cautioned.
+It is particularly requested of Referees that attempts to delay the taking of a freekick by encroaching should be treated as serious misconduct. - (3) If, when a free-kick is being taken, any of the players dance about or gesticulate in a way calculated to distract their opponents, it shall be deemed ungentlemanly conduct for which the offender(s) shall be cautioned.